climu/openstudyroom/docs/getting_started.md

 You'll find more information [here](/docs/docker.md).
 If you have trouble, don't hesitate to ask for help in the #dev_room channel on [discord](https://discord.gg/7sbMHyC).

 ## Manually

-Tested on Ubuntu 14.04 with Python 3.4, Ubuntu 16.04 and Python 3.5, and Archlinux.
+This should work on any UNIX with python 3.7.

-Updated and tested the 12 September 2017.
+Updated and tested on April 2021.

 First you need to fork this github repository.
 Just click the fork buton on github.